horohoro-Git/PenguinRestaurant/README.md

 05/14 Modified the pathfinding system to pre-process neighbor checks, and applied character UI batching 05/15 Grid-Based Building System (In Progress)
-05/16 Added a grid-based placement system and shop UI to improve user interaction
+05/16 Added a grid-based placement system and shop UI to improve user interaction 05/17 Integrate the placement feature with the shop system